-- (3) "Assessment" means the sum attributable to each unit and due to the association pursuant to Section 3-115. - (4) "Bylaws" means the instruments, however denominated, that contain the procedures for conduct of the affairs of the association regardless of the form in which the association is organized, including any amendments to the instruments.
+- (3) "Assessment" means the sum attributable to each unit and due to the association for common expenses. - (4) "Bylaws" means the instruments, however denominated, that contain the procedures for conduct of the affairs of the association regardless of the form in which the association is organized, including any amendments to the instruments.